Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/cubesat.md

   </div>

 </div>

-The risk matrix on the left serves as a legend to organize each failure mode into three levels of risk (Low: 0-6, Medium: 7-12, High: 13-25).
-The table on the right provides a sample set of failure modes we considered for the operational stage early in the design process.
-Each failure mode includes S (Severity)/L (Likelihood)/C (Criticality) values, how the failure would affect the CubeSat, and methods to detect or prevent the event.
+The risk matrix on the left provides a classification system for organizing failure modes into Low (0–6), Medium (7–12), and High (13–25) risk categories.
+The table on the right shows a sample set of failure modes considered during the operational phase of the mission.

-An important simplification we made for our considered failure modes was to exclude launch environments & any corresponding failure modes.
-This assumption was made in coherence with our Mission Needs Document, which specifies that our analysis should start upon insertion into our operational orbit.
+For this analysis, launch environments & associated failure modes were excluded.
+This assumption follows guidance from the Mission Needs Document, which defines the beginning of the analysis period at the insertion into the operational orbit.

 ### Integration Considerations
-- **Developing interfacing flowcharts to denote the transfer of commands, data, and power within the spacecraft**
+- **Developing interfacing flowcharts to define the transfer of commands, data, and power throughout the spacecraft**
 <div style="text-align: center;">
     <img src="assets/distribution_diagram.png" style="width: 75%; max-width: 1750px; height: auto">
     <p><em>Distribution/interfacing diagram</em></p>
 </div>
-Successful interaction between different subsystems within the CubeSat architecture is mandatory to ensure cohesive integration & functionality.
-The diagram above shows the base-level flow of power, data, and commands throughout the spacecraft.
-Some components that would constantly interface with each other back & forth (e.g., EPS/Flight Computer) have been simplified to a unidirectional arrow for organizational purposes.
-A ground station block is also included to define downlink/uplink communication pathways.
+Successful integration between spacecraft subsystems is essential to ensure reliable operation throughout the mission lifecycle.
+The diagram above illustrates the high-level flow of power, data, and command pathways within the CubeSat architecture.

-In terms of on-board power, the solar panels will gather energy from the sun, which will be transferred/stored in the battery in the form of usable power.
-The EPS (Electrical Power Distribution Subsystem) will monitor the battery's power storage & act as the primary distributor of power to the rest of the spacecraft.

-The red data distribution arrows stem from multiple components that will be gathering external data, such as RSO imagery (Camera) or the direction of the sun (sun sensor).
-The On-Board Computer (OBC) serves as the central hub for all data, interpreting it & sending necessary info through the communication subsystem to be downlinked to the ground station.
+Some subsystems that continuously exchange information (such as the Electrical Power Subsystem (EPS) & Flight Computer) are simplified to unidirectional arrows for clarity.
+A ground station node is also included to represent the uplink & downlink communication interfaces between the spacecraft & mission operations center (MOC).

+Solar panels generate electrical power from solar radiation, which is routed to the battery for storage.
+The EPS monitors battery charge levels & distributes regulated power to the spacecraft subsystems as required.

+Data pathways are shown in red.
+Several subsystems collect external data, including RSO imagery from the optical payload & attitude reference data from sensors around the spacecraft.
+All data is routed to the On-Board Computer (OBC), which processes the information & transmits relevant telemetry through the communication subsystem to ground stations.

-Tracking, Telemetry, and Commands (TT&C) all flow along yellow pathways in the diagram above.
-This communication path is arguably the most important, as it defines the primary transfer of system health checks, commands/updates, and ranging information between the CubeSat & ground stations.
+Tracking, Telemetry, and Command (TT&C) signals are represented by the yellow pathways.
+These communication links enable the transfer of spacecraft health telemetry, command updates, and ranging information between the CubeSat and ground operators.

-Regarding ground stations, our mission will utilize four stations in NASA's Near Space Network (NSN) spread around the globe to ensure constant communication ability.
-Provided below is a table denoting the selected locations & some STK coverage analysis snapshots.
+To maintain reliable communication throughout the mission, the spacecraft will utilize four ground stations within NASA’s Near Space Network (NSN).
+These stations are geographically distributed to provide continuous communication access during the mission.
 <div style="text-align: center;">
     <img src="assets/ground_stations.png" style="width: 75%; max-width: 1750px; height: auto">
     <p><em>Ground station locations</em></p>
 </div>
-A few major considerations we used to choose these ground stations were their communication frequency, location, and cost.
-All four stations are compatible with our communication equipment, which uses S-band frequency for downlink/uplink.
-The importance of their relative locations is more easily understood through the STK visuals below.
+Ground station selection was based on several key factors, including communication frequency compatibility, geographic distribution, and operational cost.
+All selected stations support S-band communication, which is used for both uplink and downlink operations.

+The benefits of this geographic distribution are illustrated in the STK coverage analysis below.
 <div style="text-align: center;">
     <img src="assets/2D_STK_ground_stations.png" style="width: 85%; max-width: 2000px; height: auto">
     <p><em>2D representation of ground station locations/accessability</em></p>
 </div>
-The solid yellow line across the graphics window represents the access points from the CubeSat to each ground station.
-The fact that the access line is solid implies that the spacecraft will maintain constant coverage, allowing for downlink & uplink at any time throughout the orbit.
+The solid yellow access line represents communication visibility between the CubeSat & each ground station.
+Continuous access lines indicate that the spacecraft maintains constant communication availability, allowing commands & telemetry to be transmitted at any point during the orbit.

-The figure below shows the breakdown of specific access times for each ground station over the course of a year.
+The figure below summarizes the communication access time for each ground station throughout the first year of operation.
 <div style="text-align: center;">
     <img src="assets/STK_coverage_analysis.png" style="width: 100%; max-width: 2000px; height: auto">
     <p><em>Access times for each selected ground station</em></p>
 </div>

-- **3D modeling & assembly of subsystems in CATIA, adhering to CubeSat deployer integration requirements**
+- **3D modeling & subsystem integration in CATIA while adhering to CubeSat deployer requirements**
 <div style="text-align: center;">
     <img src="assets/Cubesat.png" style="width: 75%; max-width: 1750px; height: auto">
     <p><em>Assembled CAD model</em></p>
 </div>
-Above is an assembled view of the CubeSat in CATIA that displays each major component of the bus/payload.
-The majority of 3D models were acquired directly from vendors, with exterior plates being designed in-house.
-The displayed image excludes MLI blankets, a solar panel, and exterior shielding plates in order to provide a clear view of the internal structure of components in the chassis.
+The figure above shows the integrated CubeSat assembly developed in CATIA, including the primary spacecraft bus and payload components.
+Most subsystem models were obtained directly from component vendors, while several structural elements, such as exterior plates, were designed in-house.

+For visualization purposes, the image excludes MLI blankets, one solar panel, and external shielding plates, allowing the internal subsystem layout to remain visible.

-Other important mission information we gathered from CATIA included the center of mass & moment of inertia properties of the CubeSat.
-These values were critical for determining how much power our attitude control system would need to slew the spacecraft to the necessary attitudes at different stages of the CONOPS.
+The CAD model was also used to determine the spacecraft’s center of mass & moment of inertia properties, which were required for estimating the attitude control torque & power requirements needed to perform spacecraft slews during mission operations.

-- **Evaluating size, weight, power, and cost constraints (SWaP-C) as mission hardware & design considerations evolved**
+- **Evaluating size, weight, power, and cost constraints (SWaP-C) as design decisions evolved**

-The total cost cap of the mission was defined in the MND as $200,000, while the remaining budgets & their limits were up to us to define.
-The size & weight limits of the CubeSat were reliant upon the deployer that we chose.
-After considering a few options, we decided to use Cal Poly SLO's Poly-Picosatellite Orbital Deployer (P-POD).
+The mission’s total cost cap of $200,000 was defined in the Mission Needs Document (MND).
+While this value constrained the overall project budget, the allocation of resources across subsystems was determined by the team during the design process.

+The spacecraft’s size & mass constraints were driven by the selected deployer.
+After evaluating multiple options, we selected Cal Poly SLO’s Poly-Picosatellite Orbital Deployer (P-POD) for its flexibility & GEO flight heritage.

-Volume & mass constraints stemmed from the deployer's CubeSat Design Specification (CDS), which sets limits at 3.405U & 6 kg, respectively.
-Displayed below are pie charts that represent the volume & mass of each component within the CubeSat as a percentage of the total allotted budget.
+The deployer’s CubeSat Design Specification (CDS) establishes limits of 3.405U total volume & 6 kg maximum mass for the spacecraft.
+The pie charts below illustrate the volume and mass allocation across the major spacecraft subsystems.
 <div style="
   position: relative;
   left: 50%;